abhisharmaX1/wordle-clone/README.md

 # Wordle Clone
+### A clone of the popular guessing game.
+Made using React.
 To play the game, clone the repository and install the dependencies using the command
 `npm install`
 You also need to download JSON server and run it as follows